Nook alternatives

 2012.
 Nook for Windows 8 is here.
 But it's dissapointing

-Finally, after much anticipation, Barnes & Noble and Microsoft have released the highly awaited Nook e-reader app for Windows 8 (Metro), which is now readily available in the Windows Store here.
-Interestingly, despite the potential for pre-installation on Windows 8 devices, the app is not prominently featured on the Windows Store front page, the eBooks section front page, or the list of recommended apps.
-Instead, it currently holds the #4 position in the New Releases section.
-In contrast, its main competitor, Kindle, is listed as the second recommended app in the eBooks section.
-Early reviews, mostly from existing Nook users, indicate that the app has some bugs and lacks certain useful features found in Nook tablets and other Nook apps.
-However, considering that this is the initial release, it is important to exercise patience and await future updates and improvements.
+Barnes & Noble and Microsoft have finally launched the long-anticipated Nook e-reader app for Windows 8 (Metro) and it's now available in the Windows Store here.
+Interestingly, this app (which could have been pre-installed in Windows 8) is neither featured on the Windows Store front page, nor in the eBooks section's front page, nor in the list of recommended apps.
+At present, it only holds the #4 spot in the New Releases section.
+Meanwhile, the main rival—Kindle—is the second recommended app in the eBooks section.
+According to initial reviews (which mainly come from current Nook users), the app is somewhat buggy and lacks several useful features available in Nook tablets and other Nook apps.
+However, it's just the initial release, so patience is warranted.

 2012.
 Windows 8 launch: with Kindle, and without Nook

-Today, Windows 8 has officially launched worldwide, accompanied by the introduction of the Windows Store, which serves as the primary hub for Windows 8 apps (the exclusive source for Windows RT tablets).
-Surprisingly, the Nook app is currently unavailable both as a built-in feature in Windows and within the Windows Store.
-It's worth mentioning that Microsoft established a partnership with Barnes & Noble and jointly formed a company to oversee the Nook ecosystem.
-They had previously promised to develop the Nook app for Windows 8 prior to its launch, but unfortunately, they were unable to fulfill that commitment.
-In contrast, their main competitor, Amazon, already offers the Kindle app in the Windows Store.
-Similar to Kindle apps on other platforms, this app seamlessly synchronizes your progress, bookmarks, notes, and highlights across all your devices.
-Consequently, you can commence reading a book on your Kindle e-reader and seamlessly transition to a Windows 8 computer or tablet to continue where you left off.
+Today, Windows 8 officially launched worldwide with its new Windows Store—the primary destination for Windows 8 apps (the sole source for Windows RT tablets).
+And guess what?
+There is no Nook app available yet, neither pre-installed in Windows nor in the Store.
+Remember that Microsoft partnered with Barnes & Noble to form a joint venture to manage the Nook ecosystem.
+They also promised to develop the Nook app for Windows 8 by its launch, but they did not deliver.
+Meanwhile, the main competitor, Amazon's Kindle app, is already available in the Windows Store.
+Like the Kindle apps on other platforms, it automatically synchronizes your last page read, bookmarks, notes and highlights in each book.
+This means you can start reading a book on a Kindle e-reader and continue on a Windows 8 computer or tablet.

 2012.
 Microsoft enters the ebook market via Nook Media